-Western Illinois University's Association of Physical Educators in Kinesiology (APEK) is chartered by the American Alliance of Health, Physical Education, Recreation and Dance.
-As such it serves as the student professional organization for Physical Education Teacher Education majors within the Kinesiology Department.
+Western Illinois University's Association of Physical Educators in Kinesiology (APEK) serves as the student professional organization for Physical Education Teacher Education majors within the Kinesiology Department.
 All Physical Education majors are encouraged to belong.
 Symbolic of the physical education emblem, APEK's objectives are aimed at furthering scholarship, leadership, service, and the skills of each member through scheduled professional and recreational meetings, special activities and committee work.

 The purpose of the exercise science student association is to promote and advocate for wellness and fitness.
 Students have the opportunity:

 - to attend seminars, workshops, conferences and exhibits, related to exercise science, wellness, and fitness.

 - to provide educational workshops for the campus and the community.

 - to provide organized fitness activities for the campus and the community.